ejaycoleman/ejaycoleman.github.io/_posts/trpc-clone.md

 }
 ```

-So how do we then attach the .query and .mutate to getValues and post respectively?
+So how do we then attach the .query and .mutate to userList and userById and userCreate?
 That’s where the magic of createTRPCProxy comes into play.

 ```tsx
 export const createTRPCProxy = <T,>() => {